borntofrappe/game-development/Games/Mazes/README.md

 - call the function again, for the neighboring cell, and for an incremented depth value

 To illustrate the recursive process even further, I've decided to include a `Timer` utility.
 The idea is to here add a delay between successive function calls, and show the different steps taken through Dijkstra's algorithm.

+## Aldous-Broder Algorithm

+- pick a cell in the grid

+- choose a neighbor at random

+- if not visited, link to it by removing the connecting border

+- if visited, do nothing

+- move to the selected cell and repeat from step 2, selecting a new neighbor

+- repeat until every cell has been visited

+This algorithm allows to remove any bias, at the price of slower runtime.

+In the demo, I illustrate how the algorithm works with the `Timer` utility, and by calling the `aldousBroder` function with a delay.